azarketa/Thermodynamics-theoretical-pills/source/10_1st_law_in_closed_systems.md

 In the absence of **chemical** or **nuclear** reactions, $\Delta U$ represents solely **thermal effects** — that is, variations in the system’s temperature.

-:::{admonition} Note: flow energy and work
+:::{note} Note: flow energy and work
-:class: note, dropdown
+:class: dropdown
 {ref}`When presenting the forms of macroscopic energy <subsubsec_macroscopic_energy>`, one of the types specified was the so-called **flow energy** $(pV)$.
 In closed systems, flow energy is not stored as part of the system; it represents **boundary work** and therefore appears in $W$.
 The energy forms that remain *contained* within the system are kinetic, potential, and internal.
 :::